3cas/bad-apple/README.md

 - `reset-url.py` - Automatically resets the URL to Bad Apple!! in `config.json`
 - `store.py [name]` - Copies audio and ASCII to named storage directory.
 The argument is optional, it will ask you for the name.
 - `load.py [name]` - Copies audio and ASCII from named storage into the main directories.
 It will overwrite whatever current files are downloaded.

+### Bonus

+`small-apple.py` is the result of me challenging myself to make a Bad Apple!! script as small as possible.
+It only plays Bad Apple!! and expects you to run it in a directory without files already in it.
+It is very counter-intuitive because I prioritized making it short.
+Only 452 characters!
+Also, as far as I know, Small Apple!! only runs properly on Linux, but feel free to try it on other operating systems.